brienzhang/homepage/content/publication/effect-of-displacement-damage-level-on-the-ion-irradiation-affected-zone-evolution-in-w-single-crystals/index.md

 ---
-title: Effect of displacement damage level on the ion-irradiation affected zone evolution in W
+title: Effect of displacement damage level on the ion irradiation affected zone evolution in W
 publication_types:
   - "2"